 Before you can make your homemade cold sore remedy, you’ll need to gather some lemon balm and make an infused oil from it.
 If you’ve ever planted lemon balm, you probably have way more than you’ll ever need.
 (It spreads like crazy!)

-I always wilt fresh herbs (and flowers) by letting them air dry in a single layer on a paper towel for at least 12 to 24 hours before infusing them in oil.
+If you have fresh lemon balm leaves, let them air dry in a single layer on a paper towel for a few days before infusing them in oil.
 Otherwise, the water content from the plant can make your oil mold or spoil faster.
 I play it safe and use completely dry lemon balm in this recipe.